nrwl/workshop-nx-labs/rxjs/lab-5.md

 ##### In `ticket-list.component.ts`

-Watch for the `ticketsToWork$` list and update a counter of current tickets 'marked to work'.
+Watch for the `markedToWork$` list and update a counter of current tickets 'marked to work'.

 ##### In `ticket-list.component.html `